PabloProta/intesive-kotlin.github.io/content/data-structures/non-linear/tree/index.md

      * @param newNode the node that will be inserted.
      */
     private fun insertNode(parentNode: Node<T>, newNode: Node<T>) {
+        /**
+         * this comparison is possible cause the Comparable<T> inheritance
+         * that allow us to compare an object with another.  here, just
+         * checking if the elementA < elementB.
+         */
         if (newNode.value < parentNode.value) {
             if (parentNode.left == null) {
                 parentNode.left = newNode